laristra/portage/doc/example.md

 ## Portage::Simple_State

-The state manager for Simple_Mesh is essentially a collection of field data specified by some name (e.g. "density") and location on the Simple_Mesh where they live (e.g. Portage::CELL).
-The constructor for a Simple_State takes a pointer to a Simple_Mesh so that it has access to things like the number of nodes in the mesh.
+The state manager for Portage::Simple_Mesh is essentially a collection of field data specified by some name (e.g. "density") and location on the Portage::Simple_Mesh where they live (e.g. Portage::CELL).
+The constructor for a Portage::Simple_State takes a pointer to a Portage::Simple_Mesh so that it has access to things like the number of nodes in the mesh.
 Data are added to and retrieved from the state manager via `add` and `get` methods.
 Iterators are provided for the map between `(name, location)` pairs and the data.

 # Wrappers